P1kachu/ProgrammingLearning/README.md

 ===================

 #What is it ?
 "I like it.
 Simple.
-Easy to remember."
+Easy to remember." - Jack Sparrow

 When I want to learn a new language, I tend to rewrite the same usual basic stuff everytime, to get used to the syntax.
 ProgrammingLearning is an attempt to be a standalone exercise sheet that would provide the required knowledge in any programming language to get a good start.